 To get started with your application we will need some basic details from you.
-Our online application form will ask you for the following details: name, date of birth, employment status, your current living situation, contact details, your house name/number and postcode.
-We also need to know if you’re currently insolvent (bankrupt) as if you are currently we unfortunately won’t be able to help you get car finance.
+Our online application form will ask you for the following details: name, date of birth, employment status, current living situation, contact details, your house name/number and postcode.
+We also need to know if you’re currently insolvent (bankrupt) as if you are currently we, unfortunately, won’t be able to help you get car finance.

 Documents you will need for car finance:

 After you have filled out our super quick application form you will get a call back from a member of our friendly team of car finance experts.
 They’ll want to take a few more details from you, such as your employment details, your address history and what kind of car you are interested in.

 Now is where your proofs will need to be supplied.
 As a responsible lending broker, we must make sure that you can prove who you are, who your employer is and what income you have.

 One of the most important things you will need to provide us is your driving licence.
 If you don’t have a licence at all it is likely you will be declined, as lenders will assume that you’re taking the finance out for someone else.
 Whilst this isn’t exactly illegal, lenders don’t like it and generally will not allow it to happen.

 If you’ve lost your driving licence or you’ve sent it off to the DVLA for some reason, the lender may ask for your permission to contact the DVLA directly for a DVLA mandate check.

 In some situations, lenders will accept a passport as your proof of identity but it will depend on which lender you are matched with.

 Most finance companies will ask for two proofs of address such as a utility bill (for example a gas/electric bill or a council tax bill).
 It must be dated within the last 3 months and your name should appear on it – if other names appear on it (such as your partner) that’s no problem!